durgarsharma/architectural-inductive-bias/README.md

-# When Attention Fails to Count: A Mechanistic Study of Transformers on Periodic Pattern Tasks
+# Attention Cannot Track Cycles: Mechanistic Evidence from Vigen\`{e}re Cipher Decryption
 ---

 ## Overview

-This paper presents a mechanistic investigation of a specific and reproducible Transformer failure: the inability to track periodic positional structure.
-Using Vigenère cipher decryption as a controlled diagnostic — where success requires computing `position mod key_length` at every step — we assemble a chain of five experiments that rule out alternative explanations and converge on a precise mechanistic account.
+This paper presents a mechanistic investigation of a specific and reproducible Transformer failure, the inability to track periodic positional structure.
+Using Vigenère cipher decryption as a controlled diagnostic, where success requires computing `position mod key_length` at every step, we assemble a chain of five experiments that rule out alternative explanations and converge on a precise mechanistic account.

-**The core finding:** Transformers fail on Vigenère (9.88% word accuracy) while BiLSTMs succeed near-perfectly (99.91%), not because of poor hyperparameters, wrong positional encodings, or an unusual key length — but because the attention mechanism cannot form the modular positional structure that cycle tracking requires.
+**The core finding:** Transformers fail on Vigenère (9.88% word accuracy) while BiLSTMs succeed near perfectly (99.91%), not because of poor hyperparameters, wrong positional encodings, or an unusual key length, but because the attention mechanism cannot form the modular positional structure that cycle tracking requires.
 Models trained under this constraint fall back on character frequency analysis, a qualitatively wrong strategy that degrades predictably as key length grows.

 ---